MetaMask/SIPs/SIPS/sip-22.md

 `metamask://snap/npm:@consensys/starknet-snap/home`

-The URL for navigating to the extension's home page:
+The URL for navigating to the client's home page:

 `metamask://client/`